-Learning outcomes When awarded credit for this unit, a learner will have developed knowledge of how to: Assessment criteria Assessment of this learning outcome may require a learner to demonstrate that they understand: IPMA Competence Framework Reference Manage a project through an understanding of strategy and strategic processes.
-1.1 how to align a project to an organisation's mission and vision (use of diagnostic management control systems and formal tools, including critical success factors, success criteria, key performance indicators) 4.3.1 1.2 how to identify and exploit opportunities to influence organisational strategy (implementing interactive control systems, including bottom up approach and stretch goals) 1.3 how to develop and ensure the ongoing validity of the business/ organisational justification 1.4 how to determine, assess and review critical success factors 1.5 how to determine, assess and review key performance indicators
+Learning outcomes When awarded credit for this unit, a learner will have developed knowledge of how to: Assessment criteria Assessment of this learning outcome may require a learner to demonstrate that they understand: IPMA Competence Baseline reference Self-assessment Please indicate which of the Assessment Criteria you have knowledge of (Yes/No) 1.
+Manage a project through an understanding of strategy and strategic processes.
+1.1 how to align a project to an organisation's mission and vision (use of diagnostic management control systems and formal tools, including critical success factors, success criteria, key performance indicators) 4.3.1 1.2 how to identify and exploit opportunities to influence organisational strategy (implementing interactive control systems, including bottom up approach and stretch goals) 1.3 how to develop and ensure the ongoing validity of the business/organisational justification 1.4 how to determine, assess and review critical success factors 1.5 how to determine, assess and review key performance indicators